- Oops!Something went wrong.Please try again later.

 There was no particular change to the consensus price target of US$169, with Assurant's latest outlook seemingly not enough to result in a change of valuation.
 Fixating on a single price target can be unwise though, since the consensus target is effectively the average of analyst price targets.
 As a result, some investors like to look at the range of estimates to see if there are any diverging opinions on the company's valuation.
 There are some variant perceptions on Assurant, with the most bullish analyst valuing it at US$190 and the most bearish at US$153 per share.
 With such a narrow range of valuations, analysts apparently share similar views on what they think the business is worth.

 Of course, another way to look at these forecasts is to place them into context against the industry itself.
 These estimates imply that sales are expected to slow, with a forecast annualised revenue decline of 4.4% by the end of 2021.
 This indicates a significant reduction from annual growth of 6.4% over the last five years.
 Compare this with our data, which suggests that other companies in the same industry are, in aggregate, expected to see their revenue grow 2.8% per year.
 It's pretty clear that Assurant's revenues are expected to perform substantially worse than the wider industry.

 The Bottom Line

-The highlight for us was that analysts increased their revenue forecasts for EKF Diagnostics Holdings this year.
-They're also forecasting more rapid revenue growth than the wider market.
-Given that analysts appear to be expecting substantial improvement in the sales pipeline, now could be the right time to take another look at EKF Diagnostics Holdings.
+The highlight for us was that analysts increased their revenue forecasts for Assurant this year.
+They also expect company revenue to perform worse than the wider market.
+Seeing the dramatic upgrade to this year's forecasts, it might be time to take another look at Assurant.